filyp/coordinated-quadratic-funding/README.md

 Of course it's hard to keep such promises exactly - you probably will undershoot or overshoot the promised number.
 For this reason, there also need to be some rewards and penalties for missing the target.

-[^1]: [this post](https://vitalik.ca/general/2019/12/07/quadratic.html) explains the motivation behind quadratic funding very clearly, but you don't need to read it to understand the technique described here.
+[^1]: [This post](https://vitalik.ca/general/2019/12/07/quadratic.html) explains the motivation behind quadratic funding very clearly, but you don't need to read it to understand the technique described here.

+[^2]: This example may be the most important, but also the hardest to imagine as those systems don't exist yet.
+[This post](https://www.lesswrong.com/posts/KMocAf9jnAKc2jXri/sections-1-and-2-introduction-strategy-and-governance) (section "1.
+Introduction") does a good job of describing this scenario.
+To quote it: "The size of losses from bargaining inefficiencies may massively increase with the capabilities of the actors involved."